Bilal-alsaeedi/D2D-Toolbox/Modules/Water-Infrustracture.md

 ---
 layout: page
-title: Water Infrastracture
+title: Water Infrastructure
-permalink: /Infrastracture/
+permalink: /Infrastructure/
 parent: Watershed Management
 nav_order: 2
 ---

 ## 1. Background
 Water infrastructure encompasses the systems and structures designed to manage water resources, ensuring supply, treatment, storage, and distribution for various needs.
 It also includes mechanisms for flood control, hydropower generation, and water-based transportation, such as canals.